PenguLoader/PenguLoader/README.md

 window.location.reload()
 ```

-We have an example which modifies the settings UI to preppend a DevTools opener, see [dev-tools.js](/bin/plugins/dev-tools.js).
+We have an example which modifies the settings panel to add some controls, see [league-loader.js](/bin/plugins/league-loader.js).

 ### Theme the League Client